Canada

 • Living next to [the United States] is in some ways like sleeping with an elephant.
 No matter how friendly and even-tempered is the beast, if I can call it that, one is affected by every twitch and grunt. — Pierre Trudeau.

-• Asymmetric relationship: US largely ignores Canada; Canada deeply affected by US policies.
+• Asymmetric relationship: U.S. mostly ignores Canada; Canada deeply affected by U.S. policies.

-• Disputes: fishing rights, trade disputes (softwood lumber), Keystone XL, post-9/11 border security.
+• Disputes: fishing rights, trade disputes (softwood lumber), Keystone XL pipeline, post-9/11 border security.

-• NAFTA was controversial; prospect of deeper cooperation (customs union, single market) raises sovereignty fears.
+• NAFTA was controversial; prospect of deeper cooperation with the U.S. (customs union, single market) raises sovereignty fears.

 Copyright and License